Skip Navigation

 Scalp Cooling

 Cooler Heads is The University of Kansas Health System’s scalp-cooling company.
-Their customer care department will support eligible patients by providing required accessories, education and resources including digital resource library and virtual support during infusions.
+The company’s customer care department supports eligible patients by providing required accessories, education and resources.
+This includes a digital resource library and virtual support during treatments.
+As a patient, you are responsible for purchasing your cap kit from Cooler Heads and bringing it to each chemotherapy treatment.

 Start your path today.